Getting Across the Street with Visual and Hearing Impairments

 3. Determine risks of crossing

-Teach clients to analyze each intersection for:
+Teach students to analyze each intersection for:

 a. risks (what could possibly go wrong?);